comtihon/catcher_base/Readme.md

 Remember, that only one of them should be specified.
 Catcher will be installed automatically on Base startup.
 <TODO> switch to env vars!

+### Development
+If you run this project locally in the IDE:

+1. make sure you have the database available.
+2. if you are running `conda` locally and set up native_executable - add it's PATH to the IDE's run config.